Top Ten Tips We Wish All Counselors Knew

 3. Submit Letters of Recommendation Correctly

-We can access the high school transcript you submit to the Penn State Admissions Office, so you don't need to send another one.
+We can access the Self-Reported Academic Record (SRAR) in each student's Penn State application, so we do not need a separate copy.
 We might be a big university but we really do work together!

 5. One Application, Two Deadlines

-The honors college admissions application has two deadlines: A priority deadline of November 30 and a final deadline of January 15.
-If your student applies by November 30, they will be able to request an alumni interview.
+The Schreyer Honors College application has two deadlines: A priority deadline of November 1 and a final deadline of December 3.
+If your student applies by November 1, they will be able to request an alumni interview.
 That is the only difference between the two deadlines.
-Also, the later they submit their honors college application, the less time they have to get all of their recommendations in by January 15.
-Please encourage them to apply by November 30.
+Also, the later they submit their honors college application, the less time they have to get all of their recommendations submitted.
+Please encourage them to apply by November 1.

 6. Don't Wait, Apply Now